Trade & Battle: Card Hero: Legacy

 The card dealer, Maruo Maruhige, appeared as a Trophy in the GameCube game, Super Smash Bros.
 Melee and in Super Smash Bros.
 Brawl, Hiroshi, Master, and Tameo appear as collectible stickers.
 Maruo also makes an appearance in Super Smash Bros.
 Ultimate, referred to as the "Maruhige Shop Owner", as one of the game's collectible Spirits.

 A sequel titled Kousoku Card Battle: Card Hero was released in Japan for the Nintendo DS on December 20, 2007.
 Some monsters returned from the game's predecessor with altered looks, some returning monsters look completely different.
 The sequel also features new monsters, as well as new main characters: Satoru, Haruka and their rival, Kiriwo.
 Like Maruo, Satoru appears as a Spirit in Super Smash Bros.
 Ultimate.

-Trade & Battle: Card Hero was re-released on the 3DS Virtual Console in Japan on August 10, 2011.